 - 1. To strengthen capacity of selected local system houses to formulate, test, and produce pre-blended polyol using low-GWP alternatives.
 This would lead to increased supply of cost-effective low-GWP pre-blended polyol to small and micro-enterprises. - 2.
 The validation of the use as foam blowing agents of the recently developed HFOs in blends with CO2 for the production of spray foam in Thailand.
-The aim is to optimize the HFC/HFO ratio in the cell gas to get a similar thermal performance to HCFC-141b at a minimum incremental operating cost. - 3.
-To make a cost analysis of the different HFC/HFO reduced formulations versus the currently used HCFC-141b based system. - 4.
+The aim is to develop and optimize reduced HFO formulation to get a similar thermal performance to HCFC-141b at a minimum incremental operating cost. - 3.
+To make a cost analysis of the HFO reduced formulations versus the currently used HCFC-141b based system. - 4.
 To disseminate the technology to interested system houses in Thailand and other countries.